apache/nuttx/Documentation/contributing/documentation.rst

 Documentation Conventions
 =========================

-While RST/Sphinx provide many ways to do things, it is best to follow a given convention to mantain consistency and avoid pitfalls.
+While RST/Sphinx provide many ways to do things, it is best to follow a given convention to maintain consistency and avoid pitfalls.
 For this reason, documentation changes should follow the following set of conventions.

 Indentation